ipfs/infra/README.md

 - Monitoring, also in `solarnet/`
 - Pinbot, in `solarnet/roles`
 - Seeding of $important objects, in `seeding/`
+- Astralboot for automated system deploy in astralboot/

 Infrastructure that isn't contained yet: